HondaLab/polling/README.md

 This situation brings huge delay time in the sending data.

 ## Speed of recieving should be faster than that of sending data
+This is a simple principle in order to realize the polling that is a real-time property.